Thermalization of isolated quantum many-body system and the role of entanglement: Conclusion

 \section{Conclusion}

-We have revisited the problem of thermalization of a generic isolated many-body quantum system and shown that establishment of entanglement in the system leads to thermalization, which is in confirmation with experimental evidence\cite{kaufman}.
-According to ETH ergodicity arises due to coupling of neighbouring energy levels in the window $\Delta E$ or coherent mixing of eigenstates of unperturbed Hamiltonian $\hat{H}_0$.
-We have looked on this mixing of eigenstates from a different perspective.
+We have revisited the problem of thermalization of a generic isolated quantum many-body system and shown that the establishment of entanglement in the system leads to thermalization, which is in confirmation with experimental evidence\cite{doi:10.1126/science.aaf6725}.
+According to ETH \textit{ergodicity} arises due to the coupling of neighboring energy levels in the window $\Delta E$ or coherent mixing of eigenstates of unperturbed Hamiltonian $\hat{H}_0$.
+We have looked at this mixing of eigenstates from a different perspective.
 In a quantum many-body system, when there is no interaction between the subsystems, an eigenstate of $\hat{H}_0$ is basically a product state, where the components of the product are the eigenstates of the subsystems.
-Now, when these product states mix coherently then the resulting state is an entangled state, and also an eigenstate of the interacting Hamiltonian $\hat{H}$.
+Now, when these product states mix coherently, the resulting state is an entangled state and an eigenstate of the interacting Hamiltonian $\hat{H}$.
 We have considered one such entangled eigenstate and analyzed the expectation value of an observable $\hat{A}$ in that state.
-What we have found is that entanglement not only gives rise to thermalization, it thermalizes the system according to eigenstate thermalization.
-We show that in the limit of large $N$ the fluctuation in the expectation value in an eigenstate becomes negligibly small and the expectation value is equivalent to microcanonical average.
-Our result shows that the time average of expectation value is also equivalent to microcanonical average.
-Basically, time averaging plays auxiliary role; thermalization happens at the level of individual eigenstates and expectation value of an observable is equivalent to its equilibrium value in any eigenstate.
-To check the equivalence between expectation value of an observable and canonical average we consider an observable of a subsystem and find its expectation value.
+We have found that entanglement not only gives rise to thermalization, it thermalizes the system according to \textit{eigenstate thermalization hypothesis}.
+We have shown that in the limit of a large number of degrees of freedom, the fluctuation in the expectation value in an eigenstate becomes negligibly small and the expectation value is equivalent to the microcanonical average.
+Our result shows that the time average of the expectation value is also equivalent to the microcanonical average.
+Basically, time averaging plays an auxiliary role; thermalization happens at the level of individual eigenstates and the expectation value of an observable is equivalent to its equilibrium value in any eigenstate.
+To check the equivalence between the expectation value of an observable and canonical average we consider an observable of a subsystem and find its expectation value.
 As the global pure system gets entangled, the initial pure state of any subsystem becomes mixed, which becomes clear when we take partial trace to find the density matrix $\rho_S$.
-Experimentally, the same fact has been observed, entanglement starts to grow after a quench is applied on a closed and pure many-body quantum system and destroys the purity of the subsystems.
-The subsystems become mixed and their mixedness can be quantified by the second-order R\'enyi entropy as $S(A)=-\mbox{log}[\mbox{Tr}(\hat{\rho})_A]$\cite{kaufman}.
-Instead of determining the elements of $\rho_S$ explicitly as funtion of energy we have used the known result: if $S$ and $R$ are entangled, and dimension of $R$ is much larger than that of $S$ then $\rho_S\equiv\rho_{can}$.
-Using this fact we have found that the expectation value of observable $M$ is equivalent to canonical average.
-Previous theoretical works\cite{rigol1} also noticed the relation between entanglement and thermalization of an isolated quantum system by finding that the function $f(E,\omega)$ in Eq.(\ref{9}) carries multipartite entanglement structure of the energy eigenstates.
-We hope that our work will shed light on the role of entanglement energetics in the thermalization of an isolated many-body quantum system, thereby paving the path for better understanding of quantum thermodynamics\cite{deffner,levy,kosloff,kosloff2,brandao,masanes,lewis,jen}.
+Experimentally, the same fact has been observed, entanglement starts to grow after a quench is applied to a closed and pure many-body quantum system and destroys the purity of the subsystems.
+The subsystems become mixed and the second-order R\'enyi entropy can quantify their mixedness as $S(A)=-\mbox{log}[\mbox{Tr}(\rho)_A]$\cite{doi:10.1126/science.aaf6725}.
+Instead of determining the elements of $\rho_S$ explicitly as a function of energy, we have used the known result: if weakly coupled subsystems $S$ and $R$ are entangled, and the dimension of $R$ is much larger than that of $S$ then $\rho_S\equiv\rho_{can}$.
+Using this fact we have found that the expectation value of observable $\hat{M}$ is equivalent to canonical average.
+Previous theoretical works\cite{PhysRevLett.125.070605} have also noticed the relation between entanglement and thermalization of an isolated quantum system by finding that the function $f(E,\omega)$ in Eq.(\ref{sec_two_8}) carries multipartite entanglement structure of the energy eigenstates.
+Though our work represents implicit relation between entanglement and thermalization, we hope that this will motivate the further investigation of the role of entanglement energetics in the thermalization of an isolated quantum many-body system, thereby paving the path for better understanding of quantum thermodynamics\cite{deffner2019quantum,PhysRevE.85.061126,e15062100,PhysRevE.65.055102,doi:10.1073/pnas.1411728112,masanes2017general,lewis2019unifying,e20060423}.